 [Images from the Nalo Hopkinson, Author website & the PSU faculty webpage for Grace L. Dillon]

-The draft program for the 2019 conference is available here in late April/early May; each date from Fri.
-6/21 through Mon.
-6/24 contains a full day of programming.
+The Final Program Draft can be found here; each date from Fri.
+21 June through Mon.
+24 June contains a full day of programming.
 Highlights include:

-- Keynote speaker Nalo Hopkinson will offer a rousing speech related to the conference theme (Sun.
+- Keynote speaker Nalo Hopkinson will offer a keynote on "Critical Writing, Creative Thinking" (Sun.
 6/23, 4:30-6 pm) in addition to performing a literary reading of her creative work (Sat.
 6/22, 7-9 pm), at the Clarence T.C.
 Ching Conference Center of Eiben Hall in Chaminade University.

 - Background: Dr. Nalo Hopkinson, born in Jamaica, received an M.A. in writing popular fiction from Seton Hill University and a Doctor of Letters from Anglia Ruskin University in the United Kingdom.
 She teaches at the University of California at Riverside, where her specialty is creative writing, with a focus on the literatures of the fantastic such as science fiction, fantasy, and magical realism.
 She is a recipient of the 1999 John W. Campbell Award for Best New Writer in the field of SF, and her novel Brown Girl in the Ring received the 1998 Locus Award for Best New Novel.
 In the course of her distinguished career she has also received the World Fantasy Award, the Andre Norton Award, the Canadian Prix Aurora, and she was the first two-time recipient of the Sunburst Award for Canadian Literature of the Fantastic.

-- Dr. Dillon will also serve as respondent for these two indigenous-futurism sessions which feature special presenters mostly from the Kanaka Maoli (Native Hawaiian) community, free public events held at Clarence T.C.
+- Dr. Dillon will also serve as respondent for these two Indigenous Futurisms sessions which feature special presenters mostly from the Kanaka Maoli (Native Hawaiian) community, free public events held at Clarence T.C.
 Ching Conference Center in Eiben Hall of Chaminade University: